RobotNerd/prose-english-format/README.md

 ## Syntax highlighting

-Text editors that support prose should provide syntax highlighting.
-This is one of the key benefits of using prose, since syntax highlighting provides visual feedback to a writer about the structure of the document.
+Text editors that support proze should provide syntax highlighting.
+This is one of the key benefits of using proze, since syntax highlighting provides visual feedback to a writer about the structure of the document.

 The following elements should be uniquely highlighted: